 - Being stuck in a rut of not stepping back and analyzing the current situation thoroughly.

-You can read those comments and concerns here (scroll to the bottom to see the comments).
 In the last post, I started discussing what the right shot was at a given moment and how that would affect your anxiety and stress over making the shot.

 The example I used in that discussion was a 3/4 blue with angle to screw into the pink and open the reds.
 It’s a shot we see pros take and make all the time.
 But what about us?
 Should we follow the same routine and take that shot on?
 What if we aren’t prepared for the repercussions?
 Playing the right shot – or what we think is the right shot – is an ongoing discussion every player has in their head.